Start Eating Clean In College

 - Water and tea: Soft drinks and energy drinks are laced with unhealthy calories.
 Water is the best solution for hydrating yourself.
 And if water does not suffice, tea is a good low-calorie option.
 Try to keep the sugar at a bare minimum.

 - White rice: You are not supposed to eat grains as part of the Paleo diet but every college student faces budget constraints.
 So it can be eaten now and then.

 Look, eating clean can be hard for anyone, but when you are in college it can be incredible difficult.

 While for the most part you are younger and have a higher metabolism, you also have new life experiences in front of you that put eating clean on the back burner!

 Just remember your main food groups, be conscious of moderation and you can still have a blast while being healthy!

 - 5 Best Exercises That Will Shape Your Booty - November 4, 2021

-- Counter Depression Through Home Fitness Activities - February 3, 2017
+- How To Get Out Of Depression With Home Fitness Activities - February 3, 2017

 - 4 Fitness Myths about Exercising As You Get Older - November 17, 2016